-As for deductibles, it’s recommended that you carry the largest deductible amount you can readily come up with if you have to repair your vehicle.
+As for deductibles, it’s recommended that you carry the largest deductible amount that is allowed by your loan terms and can be quickly accessed if you have to repair your vehicle.
 Premiums are higher for lower deductibles, such as $250.
 With a deductible this low, you might pay more in premiums than you’d pay for your deductible if you had an accident.

 According to the Insurance Research Council, more than 21% of Washington drivers were uninsured in 2019.
-If one of uninsured drivers hits you, you may be liable for injuries to any passengers in your car.
+If an uninsured driver hits you, you may be liable for injuries to any passengers in your car.
 That’s why it’s a good idea to carry the same personal injury amounts as your liability insurance.